 Ever since the second Blender Conference in 2003, the Suzanne Awards are given to artists using Blender to realize outstanding artwork.

-Like last year, the "category" field has been removed from the submission form.
-Just present your best work!
-The Festival board will review the highest rated submission and place them into one of three categories for nomination
+Submit your best Blender work!
+The Festival board will review the highest rated submission and place them into one of three categories for nomination.

 This award goes the best animated work, especially using expressive character animation.

 Covers only the visual aspects of the submitted video.
-Simply put, the prettiest looking short film.
+Simply put, the film with the best production design.

 For this award we nominate work that has a clear director's signature.
 The audience will choose a winner because it is just the best experience to watch... whether it is for story telling, camera direction, staging or the great characterization.